Services

 Choose the right next step

-Read the production approach if you already know the use case and want to understand how context, evaluation, observability, and rollout fit together.
+Read the production approach if you already know the workflow and want to understand how context, evaluation, observability, and rollout fit together.

 Proof comes after clarity

-Case studies are most useful once the use case, constraints, and ownership model are already clear.
+Case studies are most useful once the workflow, constraints, and ownership model are already clear.
 Use proof to evaluate delivery fit, not to replace diagnosis.

 Start with readiness

-If the path lacks context, boundaries, or evaluation, production risk compounds fast.
+If the workflow lacks context, limits, or evaluation, production risk and operating cost compound fast.
 Start with readiness, identify blockers, and then move to a controlled delivery path.

 the next